A narrowing of AI research?: Research questions, data and methods

 One issue with our approach is that it generates duplicate matches for multinational institutions with presence in multiple locations (for example, \texttt{Google}, a single institute in MAG, is matched with multiple GRID institutes including \texttt{Google (United States)}, \texttt{Google (United Kingdom)} etc.).
 To address this we split name strings on parentheses, retain the organisation name and remove duplicate article-organisations observations.
 This means that in the analysis that follows we do not consider how many times a single institution participates in an article, but simply that it does.

-After inspecting the data manually we have identified a small number of instances of misclassified or missing data: DeepMind's papers are classified in `Google' by MAG, and OpenAI is not included in GRID.
-To address this, we scrape the research section of the websites of both organisations, extract the arXiv ids of their papers and reclassfy the papers in our dataset.
+After inspecting the data manually we identify mis-classified / missing data about two notable participants in AI research: DeepMind's papers are classified in `Google' by MAG, and OpenAI is not included in GRID.
+To address this, we scrape the research section of the websites of both organisations, extract the arXiv ids of their papers and reclassify the papers in our dataset.
 In the rest of our analysis we assume that DeepMind papers do not involve Google researchers although we know this is not always the case.